rackerlabs/support-how-to/content/how-to/cloud-servers/install-wordpress-in-centos-7/index.md

 Execute all commands as a non-root user with `sudo` privileges.

-For this installation, instsall a LAMP stack on the server.
+For this installation, install a LAMP stack on the server.
 LAMP includes Linux&reg;, Apache, MySQL, and PHP).
 If you already have these installed, proceed to the next section.
 Otherwise, refer to our article on how to [Install a LAMP stack on RHEL 7 based distributions](https://docs.rackspace.com/support/how-to/how-to-install-a-lamp-stack-on-rhel-7-based-distributions/).